Introduction

 Tips:

-• Create function-based indexes for frequently used expressions in WHERE, ORDER BY, or JOIN conditions.
+- Create function-based indexes for frequently used expressions in WHERE, ORDER BY, or JOIN conditions.

-• Use function-based indexes to optimize queries that involve case-insensitive searches or date/time manipulations.
+- Use function-based indexes to optimize queries that involve case-insensitive searches or date/time manipulations.

-โ›” Avoid Practice:
+โ Avoid Practice:

+-- no function-based index applied.
 SELECT * FROM employees WHERE UPPER(last_name) = 'SMITH';

-๐ŸŸข Good Practice:
+๐ข Good Practice:

-SELECT * FROM employees WHERE UPPER(last_name) = 'SMITH';
+CREATE INDEX idx_upper_last_name ON employees (UPPER(last_name)); SELECT * FROM employees WHERE UPPER(last_name) = 'SMITH';

 This creates a function-based index on the uppercase version of the last_name column, speeding up case-insensitive searches.